-Provide specific plan details and adjustments in Operational Blueprints that address staff and student safety, which includes how you will approach:

-Grace House resides in EPSD9.

-- Contact tracing - The intersection of cohort designs in residential settings (by wing or common restrooms) with cohort designs in the instructional settings.
-The same cohorting parameter limiting total cohort size to 100 people applies. - Quarantine of exposed staff or students - Isolation of infected staff or students - Communication and designation of where the "household" or "family unit" applies to your residents and staff - Review and take into consideration CDC guidance for shared or congregate housing: - Not allow more than two students to share a residential dorm room unless alternative housing arrangements are impossible - Ensure at least 64 square feet of room space per resident - Reduce overall residential density to ensure sufficient space for the isolation of sick or potentially infected individuals, as necessary; - Configure common spaces to maximize physical distancing; - Provide enhanced cleaning; - Establish plans for the containment and isolation of oncampus cases, including consideration of PPE, food delivery, and bathroom needs.
+- Provide specific plan details and adjustments in Operational Blueprints that address staff and student safety, which includes how you will approach: - Contact tracing - The intersection of cohort designs in residential settings (by wing or common restrooms) with cohort designs in the instructional settings.
+The same cohorting parameter limiting total cohort size to 100 people applies. - Quarantine of exposed staff or students

-Exception
+Not Applicable for our school.

-K-12 boarding schools that do not meet the Advisory Metrics (Section 0 of the Ready Schools, Safe Learners guidance) may operate, in consultation with their Local Public Health Authority, provided that:

-- ☑ They have a current and complete RSSL Blueprint and are complying with Sections 1-3 of the Ready Schools, Safe Learners guidance and any other applicable sections, including Section 2L of the Ready Schools, Safe Learners guidance. - The school maintains a fully-closed residential campus (no nonessential visitors allowed), and normal day school operations are only offered remotely through distance learning. - Less than 10% of staff, employees, or contracts (in total) are traveling to or from campus.
-Staff in this designation will: - Limit travel to essential functions. - Carefully monitor their own health daily and avoid coming to campus at any potential symptom of COVID-19. - Any boarding students newly arriving to campus will either: - Complete a quarantine at home for 14 days prior to traveling to the school, OR - Quarantine on campus for 14 days. - A 14-day quarantine is the safest option to prevent the spread of COVID-19 to others.
-However, in either option above, for boarding students who have not developed any symptoms, schools may consider ending quarantine after 10 days without any testing, or after 7 days with a negative result on a COVID-19 viral test collected within 48 hours before ending quarantine, unless otherwise directed by the local public health authority (LPHA). - Student transportation off-campus is limited to medical care.
+OH/ A/ODE Requirements Hybrid/Onsite Plan Isolation of infected staff or students Communication and designation of where the "household" or "family unit" applies to your residents and staff Review and take into consideration CDC guidance for shared or congregate housing: Not allow more than two students to share a residential dorm room unless alternative housing arrangements are impossible Ensure at least 64 square feet of room space per resident Reduce overall residential density to ensure sufficient space for the isolation of sick or potentially infected individuals, as necessary; Configure common spaces to maximize physical distancing; Provide enhanced cleaning; Establish plans for the containment and isolation of on- campus cases, including consideration of PPE, food delivery, and bathroom needs. eption 2 boarding schools that do not meet the Advisory Metrics (Section 0 ne Ready Schools, Safe Learners guidance) may operate, in sultation with their Local Public Health Authority, provided that: They have a current and complete RSSL Blueprint and are Ш complying with Sections 1-3 of the Ready Schools, Safe Learners guidance and any other applicable sections, including Section 2L of the Ready Schools, Safe Learners guidance.
+The school maintains a fully-closed residential campus (no non- essential visitors allowed), and normal day school operations are only offered remotely through distance learning.
+There have been no confirmed cases of COVID-19 among school staff or students in the past 14 days.
+Less than 10% of staff, employees, or contracts (in total) are traveling to or from campus.
+Staff in this designation will: Limit travel to essential functions.
+Carefully monitor their own health daily and avoid coming to campus at any potential symptom of COVID-19.
+Any boarding students newly arriving to campus will either: Complete a quarantine at home for 14 days prior to traveling to the school, OR Quarantine on campus for 14 days.
+A 4 A decrease with a table and a state of the state of A 14-day quarantine is the safest option to prevent the spread of COVID-19 to others.
+However, in either option above, for boarding students who have not developed any symptoms, schools may consider ending quarantine after 10 days without any testing, or after 7 days with a negative result on a COVID-19 viral test collected within 48 hours before ending quarantine, unless otherwise directed by the local public health authority (LPHA).
+Student transportation off-campus is limited to medical care.
+The state of the s